 - Distract yourself from pain.
 When you focus on pain, it makes it worse.
 Find something you like doing and keep yourself busy.

-- Spend time with family and friends and try to enjoy your life even if you experience pain.
+- Spend time with family and friends and try to enjoy your life even if you still experience pain.

 To make an appointment for acupuncture pain relief please call or leave a message via the contact page